-Spouses, including same-sex spouses, of service members (active duty, retired or Guard/Reserve) are eligible for TRICARE.
+Spouses of service members are eligible for TRICARE.
+This includes:

-In the following scenarios, getting married will cause TRICARE benefits to end:
+In the following situations, getting married causes TRICARE benefits to end:

 - Surviving (widowed) spouse remarries